Palestine–United Kingdom relations: Recognition of the State of Palestine

-In September 2011, Britain said it would recognise Palestine as a state, but only with non-member observer status, rather than full membership, at the United Nations.
 In October 2014, the UK House of Commons passed a motion which called on the government to recognise Palestine as an independent state.
 Also in October 2014, the devolved government of Scotland called for recognition of Palestine as an independent state and for the UK to open an embassy there.
 Jeremy Corbyn, former Leader of the Opposition, is a longtime advocate for Palestinian causes and repeatedly pledged to recognise the country if elected.